jaeyk/measuring-lived-racial-experience/README.md

 - Even if a survey data is collected by probability sampling (a sampling method that involves random selection), it does not imply that the data is representative (=sampling estimates are unbiased estimators of population parameters).
 The survey might have failed to recruit survey respodnents as they planned.
 Then, we we may need to weight data.
 Also, these respondents might have missed or not responded all stated questions.
 Then, we may need imputate data.
 This missing data problem arises because data collection process is not entirely under the control of the people who designed and implemented a survey.
 Missing data is bound to occur and we should pay attention to them, especially whether the pattern of their occurance is random or systematic.
 - Usuaully, big surveys provide their weights.
 From the user end, a more frequent problem is imputation: missing responses for questions of interest.
 - An easy solution is to use listwise delection (`na.rm = TRUE`) or just ignoring these observations.
 This works only if these observations are missing completely at random (MCAR).
 This is a strong assuimption as it happens very rarely.
 The `nanair package` provides many useful functions to inspect missing values in data.
 I used the `miss_var_summary() function` from this pacakge to inspect the missing pattern and visualize it using ggplot2.
 The bar plot (Figure 1) shows that missing values are concentrated in particular variables and, thus, the missing pattern is unlikley to be MCAR.
+Please note that in the plot AAPI stands for Asian American Pacific Islanders.
+These group categories are self-identified.
 I also conducted Little's test, a global test for MCAR and it confirms that the chance for MCAR is extreme (low p-value).
 Therefore, listwise delection is discouraged as an option.

 **Figure 1.
 Missing Pattern in the NAAS Data**
 ![](<https://github.com/jaeyk/measuring-racial-lived-experience/blob/master/outputs/missing_rate.png>)